stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

 ### Onboarding sessions

-We offer Sherlock onboarding sessions for new uers every first Wednesday of the month 1-2pm PST.
+We offer regular onboarding sessions for new Sherlock users.

-This one hour session will be a brief introduction to Sherlock's layout, scheduler limits, file systems and some job submission/software installation best practices for new users.
+!!! info "On-boarding session times"

-So, come by if you are new to Sherlock and/or HPC in general.
+    On-boarding sessions are offered every first Wednesday of the month, 1pm - 2pm PST, via [Zoom][url_ob_zoom]

-Onboarding session [Zoom link][url_ob_zoom]
+These one-hour sessions are a brief introduction to Sherlock's layout, its scheduler, the different file systems available on the cluster, as well as some job submission and software installation best practices for new users.
+They are a good intro course if you are new to Sherlock or HPC in general.

 ### Office hours